Redruth R.F.C.

 Redruth RFC (established 1875) is a rugby union club from the town of Redruth, Cornwall, currently playing in the fourth tier of the English league system, National League 2 West.
-The club runs a number of men's teams including 1st XV (National League 2 West), 2nd XV (Duchy League), Colts and a Select XV as well as a number of junior teams from age 7 through to 16.
-They are one of the most successful club sides in Cornwall, having won the Cornwall Cup 10 times and the Cornwall Super Cup 3 times, and are currently the second highest ranked club side behind the Cornish Pirates.
-Redruth enjoys a strong rivalry with neighbours Camborne, with the two clubs meeting annually, in what is the world’s longest enduring rugby fixture.
+The club runs a number of men's teams including 1st XV (National League 2 West), 2nd XV (Counties 1 Tribute Western West), Ladies XV, Colts and a Select XV as well as a number of junior teams from age 7 through to 16.
+They are one of the most successful club sides in Cornwall, having won the Cornwall Cup ten times and the Cornwall Super Cup three times, and are currently the second highest ranked club side behind the Cornish Pirates.
+Redruth enjoys a strong rivalry with neighbours Camborne, with the two clubs meeting annually on Boxing Day, in a fixture that dates back to 1928.

 History

-Redruth RFC was founded in 1875 by Henry Grylls and W H Willimot.
-By the 1900s, the club was the most successful in Cornwall, a position they were to hold for much of the 20th century.
-In the 1930s, the team moved to the Recreation Ground near Plain an Gwary.
-At the time, the Recreation Ground was the third largest rugby ground in England.
+Redruth RFC was founded in 1875 by Henry Grylls and W H Willimot both of whom had returned to Cornwall after their education at Clifton College and Marlborough respectively.
+The club quickly established itself as one of the most successful in Cornwall, a position they were to hold for much of the 20th century.
+They began life playing on the Brewery Field at Redruth but, in 1883 they moved to the Recreation Ground at the end of Green Lane.
+They have remained there ever since.
 When the leagues started in 1987, Redruth was in the provincial league of South-West 1, which they won.
 The team then won the old League Four South in 1991 and gained promotion.
 In 2005, the club reached its highest-ever ranking by winning promotion into National Division One.
 The team finished in 4th position in the 2006–07 season.